 The European May packed this awareness in the positive vision of being welcomed, and a positive feeling of empowerment and change towards an open, welcoming and border-less Europe for everyone.

-A topic, which concerns us all are the increasing racist attacks on freedom of movement of people in the Schengen zone and for crossing any European Union borders.
+A topic, which concerns us all is the increasing racist attacks on freedom of movement of people in the Schengen zone and for crossing any European Union borders.
 The Mediterranean remains Europe’s deadliest border.
-In order to raise awareness on the privilege of mobility, freedom of movement and the reality of a border free Schengen area, Verena joined The European May, a young, transnational collective that advocates for progressive global justice in Europe, and declared on May 4th free movement day in seven European countries.
+In order to raise awareness on the privilege of mobility, freedom of movement and the reality of a border-free Schengen area, Verena joined The European May, a young, transnational collective that advocates for progressive global justice in Europe, and declared on May 4th free movement day in seven European countries.

 The motto of the collective: “Another Europe is in the making!”

 In Germany, the group revived the welcome culture (Wilkommenskultur), for which the world saw German hospitality at its best during 2015, at Berlin central station.
 The whole Saturday, The European May collective welcomed and greeted passengers at the train station.

 Through collective action, the European May pointed out how many borders passengers crossed during their travels and surveyed the bystanders about the feeling of being welcomed.